Automatic-Ingest-Digital-Archives/SCALA/RODA Manual Ingestion Via HTTPS.md

 * Remove
 * Start new process

 To continue the ingest process after selecting all the SIP’s for the process, go to ”Start new process” in the menu described above.
-After clicking “Start new process”, the RODA will show a new page:
+After clicking “Start new process”, the RODA will show a new page:</br>
 ![image](https://user-images.githubusercontent.com/87436774/153420960-2e9e5489-3b6d-47f9-a3c9-ee3c607f7135.png)

 In this page will appear five options on the left side, being them: